 The first choice for many is Python.org, the home of the Python Software Foundation, which is the body responsible for creating and releasing new versions of Python.
 Typically, developers download the Python core for the most recent release of the language from python.org, and then source any third party packages, libraries and components they may require for their project from the Python Package Index (PyPI).

 To simplify and speed project startup, a number of commercial vendors package together a version of the Python core with hundreds of the most popular packages from PyPI.
 Foremost among these vendors are Anaconda and ActiveState.
 Additionally, these vendors enhance Python with their own ecosystem, which can often make Python easier to deploy, build and manage.

-Anaconda vs ActivePython vs Python – Which Python Distribution to use and when?
+Anaconda vs ActivePython vs Python – Which Python to download?

 |Pre-built Distributions||Multiple Python cores||Multiple ActivePython

 |Package Manager||Pip||State Tool (in Beta)||Conda|

 |Source Code Build Tooling||None (third party